-Rural Fire Forces Recoveries were well up on budget expectations partly due to an unbudgeted contribution received towards the Tasman Volunteer Rural Fire Force shed built at Motueka Aerodrome.
+Fees and charges - Rural Fire Forces Recoveries were well up on budget expectations partly due to an unbudgeted contribution received towards the Tasman Volunteer Rural Fire Force shed built at Motueka Aerodrome.
 Building application fees revenue was up slightly due to the fee increase introduced in January 2016 to cover the additional costs in this area.

-We were subject to weather tight home claims during the financial year, legal fees relating to these claims, including settlement of one claim, were not budgeted for.
+Payments to staff and suppliers - We were subject to weather tight home claims during the financial year, legal fees relating to these claims, including settlement of one claim, were not budgeted for.
 Also subject to a development contribution objection, which we successfully defended, the costs relating to the challenge were however not budgeted for.
 Some of the Commissioner costs were able to be recovered from the applicant.
 Additional consultancy fees were incurred in our building control team to ensure statutory timeframes were met for processing of building consent applications.